BladimirOrihuela-Hexaware/Talos-Help/backend/README.md

 All the microservices are a NestJS application.

-You can find the corresponding NestJS application inside [`apps`](./apps).
+You can find the corresponding NestJS application inside `./<service name>`.

-There is an "extra" folder named [`apps/static`](./apps/static/) which is not strictly a microservice but it is an HTTP server for static content (images mainly, but it may serve html, css, js too)

 ## Development